 There are good news and bad news when it comes to the limited lifespan of tweets.

 The bad news is you have to constantly come up with new content (tweets, photos, and videos) to keep your audience engaged and entertained.
-That can be quite overwhelming, especially if you’re not a social media manager.
+That can be quite overwhelming, especially if you’re not a full-time social media manager.

 The silver lining is that, because of the short lifespan, you can reuse your best performing content multiple times.
 The chances are many of your followers haven’t seen your tweets.
 And for those who had seen them, change one element of a tweet – a photo, apply some alterations to the text, or change the video.